TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

+* Add pre-config variable option.
+Allowing `window.uibConfig` as an object containing configuration settings.
+Adjust the start fn to look for it.
+Allow comms settings (e.g. turn off websocket or polling), pre-setup of managed uib variables, options to turn off "heavy" options such as the observers.
+Early loading of UI (e.g. from a JSON resource).
+Maybe early loading of dependency libraries?

 * Add client msg filter for URL Hash.
 To allow sending of data only to a specific router route.

 * ??? `uib.setAttr(selector, attr, val)`?  - quick way to set an attribute on an element.